fs98/countryside-kashmir-api/README.md

 This repository is a Laravel 10 Rest API for Countryside Kashmir Website.
 You can find the documentation <a href="https://documenter.getpostman.com/view/16469909/VUjTm4FU" target="_blank">here</a>.

-## Heroku

-Each push to the master branch deploys a new version of the <a href="https://countryside-kashmir.herokuapp.com/" target="_blank">app</a> on Heroku.
-However, due to the termination of free database hosting on Heroku, the app is temporarily unavailable through the link provided above.

 ## List of commits

 You can find a list of commits for this repository <a href="https://github.com/fs98/countryside-kashmir-api/commits/master" target="_blank">here</a>.